 In the years that followed, acquisitions have continued until this point: wines and spirits companies, Dom Perignon, Moet & Chandon, Hennessy, and many others.
 LVMH is also Louis Vuitton, Marc Jacobs, Christian Dior, Sephora, Tiffany & Co, and many more.

 Even with a changing economy, there is a growing desire for high-quality products and an acceleration of buying power.
 For product launches to be successful, they need to fulfill a need and they need to be global as well.
-Due to their financial capability, Arnault and his team is creating increasingly desirable products and sell them worldwide.
+Due to their financial capability, Arnault and his team are creating increasingly desirable products and selling them worldwide.

 2) Having the right team

-The need for creativity and innovation is essential to a business, especially one like LVMH, and finding the right creative and unique individuals are the secrets to success.
+The need for creativity and innovation is essential to a business, especially one like LVMH.
+Finding the right creative and unique individuals is the secret to success.
 Arnault’s real talent is his ability to speak to creative people and help them thrive under his management.
 He sees LVMH as a training group for creators of the future.

 With the immense size of the LVMH Group, Arnault has teams of PR and marketing professionals who create products and content that can still draw audiences in.
 However, companies that do not have the reach of LVMH Group can create their content or outsource PR and marketing efforts to experts in the industry,

 PR agencies like Pressfarm work with companies to create newsworthy content and help optimize it to rank higher in search results across various search engines.
 With their PR packages, they provide companies access to the extensive PR database of over 1 million journalists and media outlets so they can find their perfect media match.